cnwanneka/password-generator/README.md

 The objective of this project is to create a password generating application.

-Using this application, one can generate a random password based on the criteria that they have chosen.
+Using this application, one can generate a random password that is strong and secure, based on the criteria that they have chosen.

 Pseudo coding was very useful in the planning of this project.